-When watching or playing professional, college, high school or even youth soccer many people find themselves asking the question about whether a timeout can be called during a soccer game.
+When watching or playing professional, college, high school, or even youth soccer, many people find themselves asking whether a timeout can be called during a soccer game.

 Timeouts can have a significant impact on any game so knowing whether soccer allows them is important.

 So, are there timeouts in soccer?

-The fact that timeouts are not allowed during a soccer game affects the way the game is played and can have both a positive and negative affect on the game.
+The fact that timeouts are not allowed during a soccer game affects how the game is played and can have both a positive and negative effect on the game.

 The Reasons Soccer Doesn’t Soccer Have Timeouts

-Soccer doesn’t have timeouts during the game simply because that wasn’t the way it was set up and the Laws of the Game of soccer don’t permit them.
+Soccer doesn’t have timeouts during a game simply because that wasn’t how it was set up, and the Laws of the Game of soccer don’t permit them.

 Ever since soccer was invented in the 19th Century, the only stoppage in the play where a coach could bring all the players together and communicate with them was the half-time break in the middle of the game.

 Throughout its history, timeouts have never been introduced at a professional level, and if they were, then there is a real chance they could change the dynamics of a game.

-Not only would there be far more stopping and starting but coaches would set up their teams and tactics differently knowing they could call a timeout when they needed.
+Not only would there be far more stopping and starting, but coaches would set up their teams and tactics differently, knowing they could call a timeout when they needed it.

 The way that soccer is currently played and the way coaches interact with players during the game is one of the reasons soccer is such a great game to play and watch.

 Positives and Negatives of Not Having Timeouts in Soccer

 There are positives and negatives to not having timeouts in soccer.

 Let’s look at the positives first and then look at what’s negative about it.

 1. Less stopping and starting during the game